dlmuyy/IJCAI-PRICAI-2D-based-3D-shape-retrieval/README.md

 *Data Preparation

 * Please make sure that the training and testing data have been downloaded and put into "dataset/train_data" and "dataset/test_data", respectively.
+The data is from the IJCAI-PRICAI 2020 AI challenge 2D image based 3D shape retrieval competition.

 * For representing a 3D shape, we utilized 5 typical views of a 3D shape, which are rendered based on the official Toolbox.
 The following images represent the rendered views of 0000001.obj.